 I am often anxious when we are on the Bus together, but I do not want them to ride alone.
 I know they need to get where they are going, but I wish I could just drive them there and save us all the trouble.
 I wish there was another way.
 But I know about the Struggle Bus what my mom knew about the city bus when I was in first grade: it’s the only way to go to and from the places where they’ll learn the most.

-I, too, have planned ahead; I’ve spent years trying to think of everything they’ll need to safely ride the Struggle Bus alone.
-I look out the windows at the route as we ride together, giving directions, pointing out landmarks and potential pitfalls along the way, until I remember that if I do not stop doing this, they will not learn to recognize when to pull the cord, to find their stop, to get off the Struggle Bus when it is time.
+I, too, have planned ahead.
+I’ve spent years trying to think of everything they’ll need to ride this Struggle Bus alone.
+Sometimes still, I look out the windows as we ride together, giving directions, pointing out landmarks and potential pitfalls along the way, until I remember that if I do not stop doing this, neither of us will ever know if they can do it on their own.
+They will not learn to recognize when they have nearly reached their stop, when to pull the cord, how to get off the Struggle Bus when it is time.

-Since they don’t always love it when I talk to them about God, I just remind them to always sit close to the driver of the Struggle Bus, that He will keep an eye out for them, that if anything goes wrong, they should ask the driver what to do.
-I don’t know if they follow these directions, but I, too, have conspired with the driver, and know that He is keeping an eye out for them either way.
-I know that they need now to ride the Struggle Bus alone.
-I know – and I think they know, too – that their punched pass on the Struggle Bus is alternately a source of pride and one of hot shame, but either way, it is the way home.
+Since my kids don’t always love it when I talk to them about God, I just remind them to always sit close to the driver of the Struggle Bus, that He will keep an eye out for them.
+That if anything goes wrong, they should ask the driver what to do.
+I don’t know if they follow these directions, but I, too, have conspired with the driver ahead of time; He is keeping an eye out either way.

 I know that they need to ride the Struggle Bus alone.
 I know – and I think they know, too – that while their punched pass on the Struggle Bus may be both a source of pride and of hot shame, it is – either way – the only way home.